GPU acceleration

 Modal is designed from the ground up to make running your ML-powered functions on GPUs as easy, cost-effective, and performant as possible.
 And Modal GPUs are great for graphics too!

 This guide will walk you through all the options available for running your GPU-acclerated code on Modal and suggest techniques for choosing the right hardware for your problem.
+If you’re looking for information on how to install the CUDA stack, check out this guide.

 import modal